dxw/whippet-server/README.md

     $ WHIPPET_PHP=/usr/bin/local/php whippet

+If you installed PHP 5.4 using Homebrew then your path may look more like this: /usr/local/Cellar/php54/5.4.7/bin/php

-You can check by running php -v.
-It should be 5.4.x.
+You can check if defining WHIPPET_PHP is necessary by running php -v.
+It should hopefully be 5.4.x, otherwise you'll need to find the path to the correct install.

 At some point, we will figure out a more elegant solution.

 ### Other operating systems
 For Windows, I think you might be out of luck.
 If you manage to get it working, we'd love to know what you did.